BBQ food safety

 Help minimise the risk of germs spreading by:

-- keeping utensils and serving dishes clean when preparing food.
-Ensure you don't mix utensils used to prepare raw and ready-to-eat dishes.
-For example, this could include using different chopping boards for raw meat and vegetables or fruit
+- keeping utensils and serving dishes clean when preparing food - ensure you don't mix utensils used to prepare raw and ready-to-eat dishes.
+For example, using different chopping boards for raw meat and vegetables or fruit, or washing the same board between different uses

 - never washing raw chicken or any other meat - washing raw meat risks splashing germs onto your hands, utensils and worktops